 Maybe The Question We Should Be Asking When It Comes To Diet And Autism Is “Why Not?”

-The most common reason parents give for avoiding the diet is that they want their kids to eat the same foods as their peers sitting next to them in the school cafeteria.
-The problem is that school food is typically poor quality, low nutrition, high fat, sugar- and corn-syrup-filled junk food that plays a part in our national obesity epidemic.
-As parents, I hope that we will strive for better, not just the same substandard food the public schools serve.
+The most common reason I hear against the diet is because they want their kids to eat the same foods as their peers sitting next to them in the school cafeteria.
+The problem with that is that school food is typically poor quality, low nutrition, high fat, sugar- and corn-syrup-filled junk food that plays a part in our national obesity epidemic.
+As parents, I would hope that we would strive for better, not just the same substandard food the public schools serve.

 Another myth worth debunking is that the diet is too expensive.
 The diet is only as expensive as you make it.
 Any diet, even the traditional American wheat and milk-based diet, is expensive if you buy a lot of pre-made foods.
 Here is a great article on doing the diet on a budget and GFCFSF Diet on Food Stamps.